 The mudstones were deposited on the continental shelf; marine animals, including ammonites and belemnites lived in these seas and their shells were well preserved because there was little life on the sea bed.
 Because the rocks are soft and finely bedded, the fossils often crumble as they are revealed.

-for finding remains of the great Jurassic sea monsters like the Ichthyosaurs and Plesiosaurs, which preyed on the ammonites, but now it is difficult to find good exposures anywhere in Greater Lincolnshire.
+A genus of ammonite found near Market Rasen in the 19th Century was given the scientific name Rasenia.
+In the past these were the best beds for finding remains of the great Jurassic sea monsters like the Ichthyosaurs and Plesiosaurs, which preyed on the ammonites, but now it is difficult to find good exposures anywhere in Greater Lincolnshire.
 Some of these rocks were particularly rich in organic material and are thought to have been the source rocks for many of the hydrocarbon deposits (oil) under the northern North Sea.